 Selected oral presentations will be organized around central subspecialties or topics in various sessions.
 Presenters will be allocated 7 minutes presentation time and 3 minutes for Q&A.

-Top-scored posters will be selected for a Poster Pod Presentation.
-If selected for a poster presentation, the author will be required to prepare a 5-minute PowerPoint presentation in addition to their printed poster.
-The PowerPoint presentation will have to be uploaded via the Speaker Ready Room onsite.
+Top-scored posters will be selected for an E-Poster Presentation.
+If selected for an e-poster presentation, the author will be required to prepare a 5-minute PowerPoint presentation.
+Information on E-Poster submission will be followed.

 Videos are short films of one to five minutes in length.
 Videos can include presentations of a new examination, investigation, or technique or presentation of an interesting case and how it was managed.
 Video presenters will be required to use the same Video that was accepted.